-There are 16 individuals on each exam team.
+There are 15 individuals on each exam team.
 In addition, a local assistant will be hired to assist the staff in managing examinee flow.
 The duties of the exam team members are summarized below:

 - One MEC manager supervises the exam staff, oversees exam flow, and supports exam operations. - One coordinator directs the flow of SPs through the MEC examination process.
-The coordinator manages all SP appointments, verifies that all components are completed for each SP, and exits SPs from the MEC. - One physician conducts the medical examination and records results, reviews the results of the complete blood count and pregnancy test, and serves as the safety officer for the MEC. - Two health (MEC) interviewers administer questionnaires for physical and mental health information.
+The coordinator manages all SP appointments, verifies that all components are completed for each SP, and exits SPs from the MEC. - One physician conducts the medical examination and records results, reviews the results of the complete blood count and pregnancy test, and serves as the safety officer for the MEC.

-- Two dietary interviewers administer the dietary questionnaire.
-The interviewers record a 24-hour dietary recall of the types and amounts of foods consumed by the SP in the last 24 hours. - Four health technologists (some with radiologic technology and/or other health training) take and record body measurements, perform vision tests, conduct respiratory health exams and bone density (DXA) scans, administer hearing tests, and administer the Trutol solution for the glucose tolerance test. - Three medical technologists conduct clinical laboratory tests on biological and environmental specimens, record the results of the tests, and prepare and ship specimens to various laboratories. - One phlebotomist conducts the phlebotomy interview, administers the fasting questionnaire, and draws blood for laboratory tests and special studies like the volatile organic compound special study.
+- One registered dental hygienist conducts the oral health exam and obtains the HPV specimen. - Two health (MEC) interviewers administer questionnaires for physical and mental health information.
+The interviewers are also trained to administer the proxy exam, the OGTT exam, and the home urine collection exam. - Two dietary interviewers administer the dietary questionnaire.
+The interviewers record a 24-hour dietary recall of the types and amounts of foods consumed by the SP in the last 24 hours.
+They are also trained to administer the OGTT and home urine collection exam. - Four health technologists (some with radiologic technology and/or other health training) take and record body measurements, conduct respiratory health exams and bone density (DXA) scans, administer hearing tests, record for the oral health exam, conduct the home urine collection exam, and administer the Trutol solution for the glucose tolerance test. - Three medical technologists conduct clinical laboratory tests on biological and environmental specimens, record the results of the tests, and prepare and ship specimens to various laboratories. - One phlebotomist conducts the phlebotomy interview, administers the fasting questionnaire, and draws blood for laboratory tests and special studies like the volatile organic compound special study.
 The phlebotomist is also responsible for administering the Trutol and drawing a second blood sample for the GTT test.
-They are trained as a backup examiner for other MEC components like body measures and the physical activity monitor.
+They are trained as a backup examiner for other MEC components like body measures and the home urine collection.